 Embracing the notion of singularity and fully allowing one experience to have its due before moving on to the next.
 Exploring how status can be extremely fertile ground for conflict and comedy.
 Finding an answer to the question of what the hell is risk in acting work and how can we foster it at every turn?
 These are just a very few.

 SOUND INTERESTING?
 Fun?
-If so, then there's no small degree of badassery in you.
+Great, then there's no small degree of badassery in you.
 If you answered no, chances are you're a nefarious agent of chaos.
 Which means you should lighten up and take the class.

-The cost of this class is $500 for six 2 1/2 hour sessions which take place in studio space in Manhattan (usually in midtown).
-Sometimes, if the class allows for it, we'll go for five hours on a few consecutive weekends.
+The cost of this class is $500 for two 8 hour sessions which take place in studio space in Manhattan (usually in midtown).
+Whether the two sessions are over con-secutive days, usually over a weekend, or split will be determined by the collective needs of the group and will be determined prior to the first class.
 If class size is large, we'll add hours so that everyone can work consistently (no additional cost).
 It depends on the schedules of those enrolled.
 There is a sliding scale available so please don't hesitate to contact me regarding that.
 I prioritize having a room full of people who are excited to be there above all else.